-You can be instructed to do a piece of academic writing to present an argument with evidence to back up your standpoint.
-You might have to analyze certain information and present your analysis in the form of a written piece.
+Leaders can do academic writing to present an argument with evidence to back up their standpoint.
+You might have to analyze certain information and submit your analysis in the form of a written piece.

-These are the main types of academic writing you would need to master during the course of your education:
+These are the main types of academic writing you would need to master during your education:

 A Research Paper

-To complete a research paper, you need to find information that is applicable to your topic.
+To complete a research paper, you need to find information that applies to your topic.

 You collate and synthesize this research to support your thesis or position.
 Or you can use it to argue a point and persuade your reader.

-Research items are data, primary sources (records, books, etc.), or secondary sources (written academic pieces).
+Research items are primary sources (records, books, etc.) or secondary sources (written academic pieces).

 You present a dissertation at the end of your Ph.D. program.
 It is also known as a thesis.
 This is a much longer piece of academic writing.

-Your dissertation is a summary of your research and findings during your postgraduate studies.
+Your dissertation summarizes your research and findings during your postgraduate studies.

 An analysis such as this requires you to read a literary piece before evaluating and examining it in detail.
-The analysis may focus on the literature in its entirety, or only one aspect of it such as a certain character.
+The research may focus on the literature entirely or only one aspect, such as a particular character.